Blog Description

 Christmas is the time for "hanging the greens," mistletoe, holly, ivy, evergreens.
 Traditionally businesses, homes, and churches now hang greens the first day of Advent, but the tradition has deeper roots in ancient Druid, Celt, Norse, and Roman cultures that celebrated the winter solstice which occurs around December 21.

 If you love hanging greens in your home as part of your family's traditions and would like to hang a horizontal evergreen wreath, it is much easier than you may think.
-Here is a DIY step-by-step guide for how to hang a horizontal boxwood wreath.
+Since this post first appeared, horhzontal wreath hangers are now available to buy.
+Hanging a horizontal wreath became as easy as 1, 2, 3!
+1) Attach a ceiling hook where you want to hang your wreath.
+2) Place wreath on a horizontal wreath hanger.
+3) Hang wreath from hook.

 diy-christmas-horizontal-wreath